TI-Toolkit/tivars_lib_py/README.md

     file.write(my_var.bytes())
 ```

-Entries can be passed an explicit header to attach when exporting:
+Entries can be passed an explicit header to attach or model to target when exporting:
 ```python
 my_program.save("HELLO.8xp")
 my_program.save()